Gentleman's Agreement poster

 The First Threshold at 29 minutes marks the transition into Act II, occurring at 24% of the runtime.
 This illustrates the protagonist's commitment to Phil officially begins his assignment as "Phil Green, Jewish writer" at the magazine.
 He announces his identity publicly and crosses into the world of the marginalized.
 There's no going back—his editor, colleagues, and Kathy all know the experiment has begun., moving from reaction to action.

 At 58 minutes, the Midpoint arrives at 50% of the runtime—precisely centered, creating perfect narrative symmetry.
-Significantly, this crucial beat False defeat: Kathy reveals she's found a house in Connecticut but asks Phil not to mention he's Jewish to avoid difficulty renting it.
+Notably, this crucial beat False defeat: Kathy reveals she's found a house in Connecticut but asks Phil not to mention he's Jewish to avoid difficulty renting it.
 Phil is devastated—the woman he loves, who claims to support his work, is asking him to hide.
 The stakes shift from professional to deeply personal., fundamentally raising what's at risk.
 The emotional intensity shifts, dividing the narrative into clear before-and-after phases.

 The Collapse moment at 87 minutes (74% through) represents the emotional nadir.
 Here, Phil and Kathy break up.
 She accuses him of being self-righteous and impossible to satisfy; he accuses her of moral cowardice.
 The relationship dies.
-Phil's experiment has cost him love, and he questions whether the crusade is worth the isolation and pain it causes everyone around him., shows the protagonist at their lowest point.
+Phil's experiment has cost him love, and he questions whether the crusade is worth the isolation and pain it causes everyone around him., indicates the protagonist at their lowest point.
 This beat's placement in the final quarter sets up the climactic reversal.

 The Second Threshold at 93 minutes initiates the final act resolution at 79% of the runtime.
 Phil's mother provides the breakthrough insight: loving Kathy isn't enough—she has to change herself, take real action, not just feel the right feelings.
 Meanwhile, Kathy has her own realization when she witnesses a friend's casual antisemitism and finally speaks up forcefully.
 She understands now: silence is complicity., demonstrating the transformation achieved throughout the journey.